 NYC Noise Code: What Tenants Need to Know in 2026

 New York City’s noise code (NYC Administrative Code §24-218) sets specific decibel limits for different times of day.
-If you’re a tenant dealing with persistent noise, understanding these regulations is your first step toward getting results.
+If you’re a tenant dealing with persistent noise, understanding these regulations is a useful first step toward building a clearer complaint record.

 This guide is for informational purposes only and is not legal advice.
 Rules and enforcement practices may change.